Forex Trading for Beginners

-It is important for beginner forex traders to understand that not all currency pairs are created equal.
+It’s important to understand that currency pairs are not equally important.

 These currency pairs are known as the Majors.
-You will notice from the examples below that Major currency pairs are pairs that contain the US Dollar.
+You’ll notice from the examples below that Major currency pairs contain the US Dollar.

 Examples of the major currency pairs are below…

-You will notice from the below examples that the Minor currency pairs are pairs that does not contain the dollar.
+You’ll notice below that the Minor currency pairs are pairs that does not contain the dollar.
 However, not all pairs without the US Dollar are considered as Minor pairs.